NA-MIC/ProjectWeek/README.md

 ## Welcome to the main page for the Project Week events!

-### The [35th project week](PW35_2021_Virtual/Readme.md) will be held online June 28-July 2, 2021.
+### The [35th Project Week](PW35_2021_Virtual/Readme.md) will be held online June 28-July 2, 2021.
 [Join the planning meetings here](https://discourse.slicer.org/t/reminder-project-week-35-preparation-meetings-starting-tomorrow/17659)

 ## Frequently Asked Questions